9 Strategies for dysgraphia

 Dyslexia

 Dysgraphia is not as well known as some specific learning difficulties, such as dyslexia.
-But whereas a dyslexic child may struggle to split words into their component sounds and then map those sounds to letters, dysgraphia affects orthographic encoding or choosing the correct letter to match the sound.
+But whereas a dyslexic child may struggle to split words into their component sounds and then map those sounds to letters, dysgraphia affects orthographic encoding or choosing the correct letter shape to match the sound.

 ADHD